bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-c/programs.rst

 Armed with the SessionId and the SessionTime, you can extract just about anything.

 If you want to know even more, add a second :option:`-v` to the command line to get a dump of every record in every block.

 .. code-block:: sh
-    :caption:

-    bls <parameter>-k -vv /tmp/File002</parameter>
+    <command>bls</command> <parameter>-k -vv /tmp/File002</parameter>
     bls: block.c:79 Dump block  80f8ad0: size=64512 BlkNum=1
                    Hdrcksum=b1bdfd6d cksum=b1bdfd6d
     bls: block.c:92    Rec: VId=1 VT=1035062102 FI=VOL_LABEL Strm=0 len=147 p=80f8b40